Diseases & Conditions

 Because a child's bones heal quickly, a potential growth plate injury should be examined by a doctor as quickly as possible.
 It is important that the bone receives the proper treatment before it begins to heal.

 - Other scans.
-If greater detail is needed, your doctor may order other tests that can better show the soft tissues, or a cross-sectional view of the injured area.
+If greater detail is needed, the doctor may order other tests that can better show the soft tissues, or a cross-sectional view of the injured area.
 These tests include magnetic resonance imaging (MRI) scans and computed tomography (CT) scans.

 After discussing your child's symptoms and medical history, your doctor will perform a careful physical examination of the injured area.

-The clinical exam is key for diagnosing growth plate fractures because some non-displaced growth plate fractures cannot be seen on x-rays.
+The clinical exam is key for diagnosing growth plate fractures because some non-displaced growth plate fractures cannot be seen on X-rays.
 This is because they occur through the part of the bone that is made up of cartilage, which is not as dense as bone.

-Also, because children’s bones have a different structure and break in different patterns than adult bones, some minor changes on x-rays indicating a growth plate fracture can easily be missed.
+Also, because children’s bones have a different structure and break in different patterns than adult bones, some minor changes on X-rays indicating a growth plate fracture can easily be missed.
 Conversely, some areas that look like a fracture can be recognized by a pediatric specialist to be a normal development or normal growth plate appearance.